Deciding to write a book is a bold and always rewarding decision.

 - You could be looking to leave a legacy.

-Aside from personal goals, you also want to identify what you want your book to help others do or become.
+Aside from personal goals, you also want to identify what you want your business book to help others do or become.
 This is where objectives like “empowering entrepreneurs with the skills to get their businesses from ideation to launch” come in.

 Consider your target audience and what problem you’re looking to solve for them.
 A good formula is Who + What (problem) + Desired Outcome.
 For instance, “I want to show entrepreneurs (who) how to raise funds easily (problem) to grow their businesses (desired outcome).”